National Pipe Thread vs. National Pipe Thread Fuel

 GAGE REQUIREMENTS

 If your NPT product design requirements indicate additional measurements must be taken, consider changing the product requirement to ANPT per ANSI SAE AS71051.
-The ANPT and NPT product threads in the sizes up to and including 2 inches are identical.
-Beginning at 2-1/2 inches, beware.
-The wrenching length of the coupling is different between NPT and ANPT product threads.
+The NPT and ANPT product threads in the sizes up to and including 2 inches are identical.
+Beginning at 2-1/2 inches, the wrenching length of the coupling is different between NPT and ANPT product threads.
 NPT has 2 threads and ANPT has 3 threads.

 The NPTF thread standard defines a class 1 and a class 2 thread, also several gage members to measure different features of the product thread.